 Have you been charged with drunk driving or driving while impaired and now searching for a Baltimore, Md.
 DUI lawyer?
 We are the Baltimore DUI lawyers Marylanders trust, we can help defend your rights and protect your license to drive, contact our drunk driving defense lawyers today at (410) 694-7291 and schedule a free consultation.

+Baltimore DUI defense lawyer Randolph Rice offers a no-cost, confidential consultation to those seeking help with their drinking and driving charges in Maryland.
 Let our defense attorneys fight for you in and out of the courtroom and work to ensure you stay on the road with your driver’s license and reduce the consequences.

 The one thing you must do as soon as possible after being released by the police is speaking with a DUI attorney.
 The consequences of a DUI or DWI conviction can be devastating.
 Searching for the best DUI lawyer can be tricky.
 You may not know who to trust or which law firm to choose.
 Choose an impaired driving defense lawyer with years of experience and knowledge of the judges and prosecutors handling these types of cases.